ispras/dedoc/docs/source/tutorials/add_new_structure_type.rst

 As any ML model, the classifier can make mistakes -- they may be fixed afterwards along with hierarchy level determination.
 All these nuances form following steps for adding a new structure extractor:

-    1. **Dataset creation.** The step includes data gathering, their preparation for labeling and the labeling itself.
+    1. **Dataset creation.** The step includes data gathering, their preparation for annotating (labeling) and the labeling itself.
        We propose an `external labeling system <https://github.com/dronperminov/ImageClassifier>`_ for document lines labeling.
        The detailed description of this step is given in :ref:`add_structure_type_dataset_creation`.